I come from a family that likes to be creative in the kitchen. I enjoy dreaming up new recipes, as well as putting a spin on old favorites.

 - 1/3 cup pecan pieces

-- Whisk together the pumpkin puree, white and brown sugars, oil, and vanilla in a large bowl until the mixture is creamy.
+- Whisk together the pumpkin purée, white and brown sugars, oil, and vanilla in a large bowl until the mixture is creamy.
 Add the egg and beat it in well.
-Whisk in the milk.
-Set aside.
+Whisk in the milk, then set aside the mixture.

-- In another, smaller bowl, stir together the flour, baking powder, baking soda, salt, and pumpkin pie spice.
+- In another bowl, stir together the flour, baking powder, baking soda, salt, and pumpkin pie spice.

 - Add the dry ingredients to the pumpkin mixture a few spoonfuls at a time, blending the the two together well before adding more flour mixture.
 Be careful not to over-stir so as to keep the muffins from becoming tough.